MAXSURF MOTIONS

 Data is displayed simultaneously in graphical and tabular form and is automatically updated in real time when changes are made as the analysis progresses.
 Data can be copied to spreadsheets and other applications for presentation purposes or further analysis such as calculating the probability of slamming and propeller emergence in heavy seas.

-Maxsurf Motions is also able to provide an animation of the vessel’s response to specified sea conditions.
+MAXSURF Motions is also able to provide an animation of the vessel’s response to specified sea conditions.

 Maxsurf Motions Seakeeping Analysis